siddu1998/siddu1998.github.io/_posts/2020-2-6-A Summer at GeorgiaTech.md

 * <https://github.com/siddu1998/LiDAR-filtering-tool>

-(Ofcourse go visit the Repo and give it a start!)
+(Ofcourse go visit the Repo and give it a start!
+Please makesure you visit the the first link, since it is a very well maitained git repo and would give a better picture on what a final paper ready git repo should look like)

 I had prioir worked on many projects, and wrote code for various purposes.
 But never did my code ever take volumes of data as input.
 At GeorgiaTech the way I wrote code become further modular, handling data, handling data structres the data needed to be stored in, optimizing code.
 I was happy to read papers, extract motivations and come up with novel ideas such as using
 KD-Tree for LiDAR querying.
 Today the research tools I developed at GeorgiaTech, are being used by the lab to process, handle, filter, analyse and do all sorts of things with LiDAR data collected.